solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

   However, the introduction of the close authority extension now allows for the closure of mint accounts as well.

-<Callout type="note">To close a mint account, the supply has to be 0.
-So all
-tokens minted must be burned. </Callout>
+  Note: To close a mint account, the supply has to be 0.
+So all tokens minted, must be burned.

 - **Interest-bearing tokens** Tokens which have constantly fluctuating values, showing the updated values in clients requires proxies that require regular